Świętej Trójcy Street, Bydgoszcz: Tenement at 13

 The plot of Berliner straße 3 was built on in 1885 by the new owner, Marie Gawe, the widow of a locksmith.
 In the 1890s, it moved to the hands of another locksmith, Ernst Dittmann.
+On 1 March 1923, engineer Stefan Ciszewski set up there a small workshop, which soon grew into a large company.
+In 1925, it was registered under the name Fabryka Produktów Elektrotechnicznych inż.
+Stefan Ciszewski i S-ka, Sp. z o. o.